Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog,Northern New Jersey Landscape Designer, Frog Watch

 I learned frogs have teeth; toads don’t.
-Frogs live in or near water; toads on land.
-Frogs have smooth, slimy skin; toads have warty dry skin.
+Frogs live in or near water; toads live on land.
+Frogs have smooth, slimy skin; toads have warty, dry skin.
 To learn more about volunteering, visit Frogwatch.org.
-It’s simple, it’s fun, and you can make a difference.
+It’s simple and fun, and you can make a difference.

 Garden dilemmas?
 AskMaryStone@gmail.com (and on your favorite Podcast App).